vivianeor/study_easy/README.md

 * [flutter_launcher_icons](https://pub.dev/packages/flutter_launcher_icons)

 <h3>Packages used in this project</h3><br/>
 I have to thank and give credit to my TCC group that contributed to the construction of this app, helping in the design and making brainstorming.
-I also have to thank my colleagues who helped me overcome difficulties I encountered during development: Léticia Baleiro, Vitor Yugulis and Carlos Santos.
+I also have to thank my colleagues who helped me overcome difficulties I encountered during development: [Leticia Baleiro](https://github.com/LeBaleiro), [Vitor Yugulis](https://github.com/vitoryugulis) and Carlos Santos.